Modelling the Earth's magnetic field: Results

-Since the orientation of the Raspberry Pi inside the ISS is irrelevant for the purpose of computing the absolute value of the magnetig field, we could at once compare the measured magnitude of the magnetic field along the orbit of the ISS with the prediction from the IGRF model and with the prediction from a dipolar model with magnetic moment and poles at \cite{coco}:
+Although we were not provided with the orientation of the Raspberry Pi inside the ISS, we could at once compare the measured magnitude of the magnetic field $B=\sqrt{B_X^2+B_Y^2+B_Z^2}$ along the orbits of the ISS with the prediction from the IGRF model, since $B$ does not depend on the magnetometer's orientation.
 This is depicted in Fig. \ref{fig}.
-The measured values fit much better the IGRF model than the dipole model, as should be expected.
-However, they still differ significatively from the IGRF model.